On Signed Network Games with Binary Actions

-In this paper, we consider a finite set of agents whose network of interactions is modelled as a directed signed graph.
-Given two agents, it is possible that a link exists in just one direction and, even when both links are present, they may have a different weight and possibly weights with opposite signs.
-This means that agent $i$ may tend to coordinate with an agent $j$, while agent $j$ tends to anti-coordinate with $i$.
-The utility of agent $i$ is an aggregation of a family of pairwise terms one for each of the out-neighbors of $i$ plus an individual bias term.
+In this paper, we consider a finite set of \tcb{player}s whose network of interactions is modelled as a directed signed graph.
+Given two \tcb{player}s, it is possible that a link exists in just one direction and, even when both links are present, they may have a different weight and possibly weights with opposite signs.
+This means that \tcb{player} $i$ may tend to coordinate with \tcb{a player} $j$, while \tcb{player} $j$ tends to anti-coordinate with $i$.
+The utility of \tcb{player} $i$ is an aggregation of a family of pairwise terms one for each of the out-neighbors of $i$ plus an individual bias term.
 Each pairwise term can be of coordination or anti-coordination type and is modulated by the corresponding graph weight.
-We call such games signed network coordination games.
-The focus of this paper is on the existence of pure strategy Nash equilibria in signed-network coordination (SNC) games and the analysis of their stability with respect to best response transitions.
+We call such games {\black signed network games (SNGs) with binary actions}.
+The focus of this paper is on the existence of pure strategy Nash equilibria\footnote{\tcb{We only focus on pure strategy Nash equilibria and do not consider broader equilibrium notions such as mixed strategy or correlated equilibria.
+This is standard in the literature of coordination and anti-coordination network games, as such equilibria correspond to deterministic action configurations on the network (e.g., technology adoption, opinion formation, behavioral choices).}} in {\black SNGs} and the analysis of their stability with respect to best response transitions.